avoidwork/woodland/README.md

 Registers a virtual host with the woodland.

 ##### use (path, fn, method = "GET", host = "all")
-Registers middleware for a route; `path` is a regular expression, and if not passed it defaults to `/.*`.
+Registers middleware for a route. `path` is a regular expression, and if not passed it defaults to `/.*`. `method` can be `all` if you want the middleware to be used for all HTTP methods.

 ##### url (req)
 Constructs a full URL from `req`.